munificent/ui-as-code/in-progress/parameter-freedom.md

 to make both named and throw an exception if the user passes the wrong one.

 Individually, these are all fairly minor changes.
-But given how much code&mdash;especially Flutter UI code is composed of method invocation, these changes can have a large impact on the clarity and brevity of a user's program.
+But given how much code&mdash;especially Flutter UI code&mdash;is composed of method invocation, these changes can have a large impact on the clarity and brevity of a user's program.
 They probably won't move the needle&mdash;we should look into more ambitious features in addition to these&mdash;but they eliminate a large number of small frictions.

 Since these changes are intertwined in the same corner of the language's semantics and grammar, this proposal addresses them all together.